frosch123/Grf2Html/readme.txt

      1) Compile the resource files in the Grf2Html source directory.
 I.e. run from console: brcc32.exe grfbase.rc
            brcc32.exe tables.rc
+        Typically the .rc extention is associated to brcc32 in explorer.
      2) Open "grf2html.dpr" with Delphi.
      3) Specify the location of PngDelphi.
 Depending on your Delphi version/language somewhere like Menu->Project->Options->Directories->SearchPath
      4) Press compile.
      5) Optionally run "grf2html --writeini" to create the default ini-file, that is bundled with the normal win32 build.

+3.2) Compiling on linux with Free Pascal:
+   You need:
+     1) Free Pascal (fpc).
+Should be a package of your linux distribution.
+     2) A resource compiler.
+Usally "windres", part of GNU binutils (though not always in the default build) or of mingw.
+     3) A SubVersion (svn) client to get the source.
+     4) libpng.
+     5) Grf2Html source from
+           svn://dumbledore.zernebok.com/projects/grf2html
+   To build Grf2Html proceed in these steps:
+     1) Adjust "Makefile" so it finds "windres".
+(In mingw it is named different)
+     2) Run "make".
+     3) Optionally run "./grf2html --writeini" to create the default ini-file, that is bundled with the normal binary.

 4) Usage:
    Run Grf2Html from a console using: